Understanding the Importance of Mushroom Mycelium

 Mycelium is a rich source of dietary fiber, particularly beta-glucans, which possess health-promoting properties.
 These fibers offer benefits for the heart and digestive system and may also help regulate body weight.

-See also Understanding the Danger of Black Mold Mycelium
+See also Unraveling the Health Benefits of Mycelium

 Nutrient composition of mushroom mycelium